turbot/steampipe-mod-oci-thrifty/controls/docs/core.md

 Thrifty developers eliminate their unused and under-utilized core resources.
-This benchmark focuses on finding resources that have not been restarted recently, have old backups, have unused public IPs or auto tune performance is disabled.
+This benchmark focuses on finding resources that have not been restarted recently, have old backups, have unused public IPs or auto-tune performance is disabled.

 ### Default Thresholds